A Venetian Affaire

 There will be a bit of free time in the afternoon if you want to try your luck at not getting lost in Venice’s labyrinth of canals (highly recommend it!) without using Google maps.
 If all else fails, just get directions to the Rialto Bridge and find your way from there.

-For dinner, we will head to a tucked away cozy restaurant that feels like a real gem and has the most photographed table in town, located right on the canal, with nothing between you and the passing gondolas.
+For dinner, we will head to a tucked away cozy restaurant that feels like a real gem for a traditional Venetian dinner.

 Inclusions: Breakfast at the hotel, walking tour of Venice, afternoon tea at Caffe Florian and dinner at a tucked away classic restaurant.

-Day 3 : Colorful Murano, Burano and winery tour
+Day 3 : Colorful Murano, Burano and winery lunch

 After breakfast at the hotel we will take a ferry or private boat to Murano, the group of 7 colorful islands linked by pedestrian bridges located in the Venice lagoon and best known for their glass blowing tradition.